Super Nintendo Entertainment System: Development

 On September 9, 1987, then-Nintendo president Hiroshi Yamauchi revealed the development of the Super Famicom in the newspaper Kyoto Shimbun.
 On August 30, 1988, in an interview with TOUCH Magazine, Yamauchi announced the development of Super Mario Bros.
 4, Dragon Quest V, three original games, and he projected sales of 3 million units of the upcoming console.
-In that same interview, Yamauchi pointed out that sales of the Famicom were slowing dropping ever since it hit its peak about two years earlier, and that if they continued supporting it, players would eventually "get bored" and move on in favor of better-quality games, which would be "a dangerous situation" for them.
+In that same interview, Yamauchi pointed out that sales of the Famicom were slowly dropping ever since it hit its peak about two years earlier, and that if they continued supporting it, players would eventually "get bored" and move on in favor of better-quality games, which would be "a dangerous situation" for them.
 Famicom Hissyoubon magazine speculated that Yamauchi's early announcement was probably made to forestall Christmas shopping for the PC Engine, and relayed Enix's clarification that it was waiting on sales figures to select either PC Engine or Super Famicom for its next Dragon Quest game.
 The magazine and Enix both expressed a strong interest in networking as a standard platform feature.
-The console was demonstrated to the Japanese press on November 21, 1988, and again on July 28, 1989.
+A prototype was demonstrated to the Japanese press on November 21, 1988, and again on July 28, 1989, which only had 32 KB of work RAM.
 During the second demonstration, Nintendo also announced that they were forced to delay the release of the Super Famicom to the fall of 1990, as a result of problems such as a distinct lack of software for third-party developers and a global chip shortage – due to a new generation of semiconductor and chip technology that forced manufacturers to split production capacity, which also drove prices up considerably.

 The final design of the Super Famicom unveiled at the second Shoshinkai show, which was held between August 28–29, 1990.
 This included late prototypes of Super Mario World and F-Zero.
 The demonstration garnered positive results by the public in terms of gameplay.
 It gained so much popularity that Nintendo received 1.5 million pre-orders for the Super Famicom from wholesalers, making them worried that launch day would get a little chaotic.
 To solve this, they encouraged retailers to install a reservation system when selling the console.
 On November 20, the day before launch, Nintendo loaded 100 trucks with boxes of Super Famicom consoles, alongside cartridges of F-Zero and Super Mario World early in the morning.
 In that same day, Nintendo executed "Operation: Midnight Shipping" by sending these orders late at night, in the hopes of warding off thieves.

 Launch

-The four-color Super Famicom mark is part of the logo in the Japanese and PAL regions, with colors corresponding to those of the control pad buttons.
+The four-color mark is part of the logo in the Japanese and PAL regions, with colors corresponding to those of the control pad buttons.
 The North American logo has a striped background outlining four oval shapes.